AFLplusplus/AFLplusplus/CONTRIBUTING.md

 make code-formatter
 ```

-This should be fine if you modified one of the file already present in the
+This should be fine if you modified one of the files already present in the
 project, otherwise run:

 ```
 ./.custom-format.py -i file-that-you-have-created.c
 ```

-Regards the codyng style, please follow the AFL style.
+Regarding the coding style, please follow the AFL style.
 No camel case at all and use the AFL's macros when possible (e.g. WARNF, FATAL, ...).

-Remeber that AFLplusplus has to build and run on many platforms, so generalize your Makefiles (or your patches to our pre-existing Makefiles) to be as much general as possible.
+Remember that AFLplusplus has to build and run on many platforms, so generalize your Makefiles (or your patches to our pre-existing Makefiles) to be as much general as possible.